vladimir-sharf/vehicletracker/README.md

 * React, Mobx - front-end
 * SignalR - realtime server-client communication

+I haven't configured SSL yet, but obviously it is needed on production for public APIs and AuthService.

 ### VehicleTracker.TrackerService

 Responsible for contacting vehicles.
 All it can do is to get vehicle id (vin) and ping it.
 No information about vehicles, customers, subscriptions is stored.